Siemens faces storm of questions over Dresser-Rand deal

-MUNICH, Germany (Reuters) - German industrial group Siemens (SIEGn.DE) is set to face a storm of questions on Tuesday over its $7.6 billion (£5 billion) decision to buy U.S. oilfield equipment maker Dresser-Rand DRC.N.
+MUNICH, Germany (Reuters) - German industrial group Siemens is set to face a storm of questions on Tuesday over its $7.6 billion decision to buy U.S. oilfield equipment maker Dresser-Rand.

 Investors attending its annual shareholder meeting will want to know how the acquisition, agreed in September in a scramble not to be left behind by the U.S. shale boom, will benefit them, given the halving of the oil price since then to around $49.